odennav/terraform-aws-vpc-kubespray/README.md

     should be configured in the target servers.
 Then the ansible_become flag or command parameters --become or -b should be specified.

-Hardware:
-These limits are safeguarded by Kubespray.
-Actual requirements for your workload can differ.
-For a sizing guide go to the [Building Large Clusters](https://kubernetes.io/docs/setup/cluster-large/#size-of-master-and-master-components) guide.

-- Master
-  - Memory: 4096 MB
-- Node
-  - Memory: 2048 MB

 ## Getting Started

 1. **Change password of public ec2instance (control-dev) user**
    ```bash
    sudo passwd